Society for the Prevention of Cruelty to Animals

-This website has a newsletter (see link at left of screen) These are comments from the readers.
+Below are comments from readers.
 The opinions expressed on this page may not necessarily reflect the opinion of the webmaster.

 My husband and I often visit the SPCA just to play with the dogs and give them treats, and we make a point of donating food to them as often as possible.

 ST says, “The SPCA gets hundreds of unwanted and stray dogs daily.
 They give them a chance for a certain time.
 You cannot expect them to keep them forever.
-If people here in SA wouldn't be so greedy (breed, breed and breed again to make money) and selfish, the pets wouldn't end up in the SPCA in the first place.
+If people here in SA wouldn't be so selfish, the pets wouldn't end up in the SPCA in the first place.
 Do not get a dog if you can't care for it.
 Which means, pay for medical bills, food, etc. Don't get a dog if you work the whole day.
 Don't get a dog if you don't have time for it or for nice walks.
 A bored dog will eventually start doing "silly things".
 It will call for it's pack and bark and annoy neighbors.
 Most of these unfortunate dogs end up in the SPCA.

 I adopted a dog from the SPCA last year.
 She is the best thing that could happen to me...a beautiful, faithful creature.
 The SPCA was absolutely wonderful.
 They were helpful, had all the information about the dog (as far as they knew as she was found abandoned) and managed to check my property the same day, so I could pick her up the next day.
 The dogs I saw there were wonderfully cared for, medically looked after and the staff I met knew every single dog by name.
 This is a bunch of dedicated people that try to make a difference.
 They are trying hard to find them homes, but if it doesn't happen, well they have to put them down.
 What else can they do?
 How many people move homes or countries and try to get rid of their dogs?
 How many dogs do you think end up in the vet office being put down, because it is inconvenient and expensive to relocate a dog?